day8/re-frame/docs/CodeWalkthrough.md

 ### Hiccup

-`Hiccup` is a data format for representing DOM.
+`Hiccup` is a data format for representing HTML.

 Here's a trivial view function which returns hiccup-formatted data:
  ```clj